fifthBro/pcm5-androidauto-connect-fix/README.md

 # 3. Android Auto Fix that can be installed with MH2p ModKit Mod

+###
-### Based on Modkit v2.
+Based on MH2p SD ModKit.
+###
-### Automatically checks whether the unit is Porsche and running 26xx–28xx firmware
+Automatically checks whether the unit is Porsche and running 26xx–28xx firmware
+###
-### Install the bytecode fix
+Install the bytecode fix
+###
-### Repairs the persistence partition in sqlite end-to-end (blob length, CRC32, and the other tricky bits), so a factory reset should no longer be required.
+Repairs the persistence partition in sqlite end-to-end (blob length, CRC32, and the other tricky bits), so a factory reset should no longer be required.

 ## To install it on mh2p/PCM5 system add it to MH2p SD ModKit
 Put the AndroidAuto_Fix directory into MH2p SD ModKit Mods/ directory as per instructions https://lawpaul.github.io/MH2p_SD_ModKit_Site/